Skip to main content

 “But…” Ajbante Kanwar protested as he held out the bangles again.

 “Thank god these aren’t broken.”
-He smiled, “Come let’s go back.”
+He smiled, “Come, let’s go back.”
 Ajbante Kanwar looked aware and unsure as she eyed Bijli.
 Kunwar Partap laughed.
 An uninhibited, informal, amused laugh.
-“You are going on Sarang, he is a good boy, I am taking Bijli.”
+“You are going on, Sarang.
+He is a good boy.
+I am taking Bijli.”
 He reassured.

 The next riding lesson went better than they expected.
 Bijli did not resist the princess, and with a little help from Kunwar Partap and a guide from Sarang, they even took a few slow rounds around the temple.
-It was when the bells of the temple started to chime, Rajkumari Ajbante Kanwar looked aware of the time as she gasped.
+It was when the bells of the temple started to chime, Rajkumari Ajbante Kanwar became aware of the time as she gasped.
 Her mother would want the garlands for her morning prayer, and she was running late.
 The groom’s side was supposed to arrive at Bijoliya by midday, and although they never spoke of it, both Kunwar Partap and Rajkumari Ajbante knew that they would not find time for riding lessons over the next few days.
 But since she was running late, Ajbante bowed in a hurry and left, as he stood with the horses.

 The procession from Bundi arrived in the next few hours.
 The extravaganza, fireworks and finery were a treat for the eyes of everyone in Bijoliya.
-People flocked the streets to see the bridegroom atop an elephant while an entourage of his friends and family followed in horses and palanquins.
+People flocked to the streets to see the bridegroom atop an elephant while an entourage of his friends and family followed in horses and palanquins.
 The women of the palace ran to the roof to watch the grandeur as the procession made its way through the street with drums and horns declaring the happy occasion, and the women commented on the extravaganza.

 “I have never seen something like this in my entire life.”
 Ratan Kanwar gasped.